San Miguel River near Nucla Colorado

 If the San Miguel is too pushy, warm, or access-sensitive, pivot to the Dolores for a release-driven southwest Colorado option or to the Taylor River for a more controlled tailwater day.

-Telluride and upper San Miguel corridor
+Telluride and upper San Miguel area

 Higher trout-oriented water with town and county access context to verify.